vtanathip/agentic-template/README.md

 This is a simple LangGraph agent implementation using UV as the package manager.
 It includes:
 - A basic LangGraph agent that processes messages
+- FastAPI server to expose the agent via REST API
-- Unit tests for the agent
+- Unit tests for both the agent and server
 - GitHub Actions workflow for automated testing
 - LangGraph Studio configuration